Eyesore123/quote-generator/README.md

 Backend and frontend are in different folders and run separately.
 When I get more done I'll try to make it "production ready".

 PS.
 Angular has been a bit hard for me to learn with React background.
 So many files...
+Module imports?
 I think I get the gist of it but there are still parts that are quite hard to fathom.
 Perhaps it'll get easier over time.

 ## What I've learned during this project: